PubInv/general-purpose-alarm-device/Firmware/GPAD_API/README.md

 > a0 pseudoSerialVent Testing.
 All is OK.

 ### Mute Messages
-The GPAD has a buzzer which can be scielenced or Muted by the API.
+The GPAD has a buzzer which can be silenced or muted by the API.
 (The user can also press a button to manage the mute state).
-Mute messages are single character messages terminalted by LF.
+Mute messages are single character messages terminated by LF.
 * S
 * U